sarkatesiddhant/nasscom-vsd-soc-design-program/README.md

 # nasscom-vsd-soc-design-program
-NASSCOM VSD SoC Design Program
-# "For the documentation please refer to the wiki"
+# "For the documentation refer to the Wiki"